KristianEspevikUIA/KartverketProsjektGR20/README.md

 The application includes:

 - A clean obstacle registration form capturing height, location, coordinates, category, and metadata
 - A result/confirmation view that shows the submitted information

-- A table overview of reported obstacles
+- A table overview of reported obstacles with filters for status, dates, height, type, organization, and text search

-- A Leaflet-based interactive map for displaying positions
+- A Leaflet-based interactive map for displaying positions (point or drawn line) of approved and pending obstacles
 - Feet/meters conversion support based on user role
 - A simple and extendable architecture for further development throughout the IS-202 course

 ## Pilot-facing obstacle overview